 This site is built around herd areas rather than the herds themselves.
 My reason for approaching the project this way is based upon two observations.
 First, designated herd areas often border upon each other, leaving one to wonder whether the bands roaming these areas are truly members of distinct herds (whatever that really means).
 Second, some areas are vast and rugged, requiring significant travel between potential viewing locations, often from widely separated entry points.
 With these facts in mind, my list of herd areas differs somewhat from others you may find around the web.
 Generally, I have arranged the areas into six regions, based upon proximity of the included areas to one another and accessibility from one to another.

 My approach defines 29 specific areas within six regions (click the Explore! link to view).
-The BLM's report on Herd Area and Herd Management Area Statistics for fiscal year 2015 indicates extant equine populations in 26 of these areas: mustangs in 24 and wild burros in the remaining two.
-Links are active for areas I have visited at least once and gathered enough information to create a page.
+The BLM's report on herd area statistics for fiscal year 2017 indicates extant equine populations in 27 of these areas: mustangs in 25 and wild burros in the remaining two.
+Links are active for areas I have visited at least once, gathering enough information to create a page.
 Areas without links will be activated in due course, as I continue my quest to visit and construct pages for them all.
 Ideally, each page on this site will eventually include:

 1. A description of the area visited, including terrain, points of interest, and non-equine inhabitants.